-- In some cases, an entity does not recognise a gain or loss on initial recognition of a financial asset or financial liability because the fair value is neither evidenced by a quoted price in an active market for an identical asset or liability (ie a Level 1 input) nor based on a valuation technique that uses only data from observable markets (see paragraph AG76 of SB-FRS 39).
-In such cases, the entity shall disclose by class of financial asset or financial liability: - (a) its accounting policy for recognising in profit or loss the difference between the fair value at initial recognition and the transaction price to reflect a change in factors (including time) that market participants would take into account when pricing the asset or liability (see paragraph AG76(b) of SB-FRS 39). - (b) the aggregate difference yet to be recognised in profit or loss at the beginning and end of the period and a reconciliation of changes in the balance of this difference. - (c) why the entity concluded that the transaction price was not the best evidence of fair value, including a description of the evidence that supports the fair value. - 29 Disclosures of fair value are not required: - (a) when the carrying amount is a reasonable approximation of fair value, for example, for financial instruments such as short-term trade receivables and payables; - (b) for an investment in equity instruments that do not have a quoted price in an active market for an identical instrument (ie a Level 1 input), or derivatives linked to such equity instruments, that is measured at cost in accordance with SB-FRS 39 because its fair value cannot otherwise be measured reliably; or - (c) for a contract containing a discretionary participation feature (as described in SB-FRS 104) if the fair value of that feature cannot be measured reliably. - In the cases described in paragraph 29(b) and (c), an entity shall disclose information to help users of the financial statements make their own judgements about the extent of possible differences between the carrying amount of those financial assets or financial liabilities and their fair value, including:

-- (a) the fact that fair value information has not been disclosed for these instruments because their fair value cannot be measured reliably; - (b) a description of the financial instruments, their carrying amount, and an explanation of why fair value cannot be measured reliably; - (c) information about the market for the instruments; - (d) information about whether and how the entity intends to dispose of the financial instruments; and - (e) if financial instruments whose fair value previously could not be reliably measured are derecognised, that fact, their carrying amount at the time of derecognition, and the amount of gain or loss recognised.
+- In disclosing fair values, an entity shall group financial assets and financial liabilities into classes, but shall offset them only to the extent that their carrying amounts are offset in the statement of financial position. - 27 [Deleted] -27B - In some cases, an entity does not recognise a gain or loss on initial recognition of a financial asset or financial liability because the fair value is neither evidenced by a quoted price in an active market for an identical asset or liability (ie a Level 1 input) nor based on a valuation technique that uses only data from observable markets (see paragraph B5.1.2A of SB-FRS 109).
+In such cases, the entity shall disclose by class of financial asset or financial liability: - (a) its accounting policy for recognising in profit or loss the difference between the fair value at initial recognition and the transaction price to reflect a change in factors (including time) that market participants would take into account when pricing the asset or liability (see paragraph B5.1.2A(b) of SB-FRS 109). - (b) the aggregate difference yet to be recognised in profit or loss at the beginning and end of the period and a reconciliation of changes in the balance of this difference. - (c) why the entity concluded that the transaction price was not the best evidence of fair value, including a description of the evidence that supports the fair value. - 29 Disclosures of fair value are not required: - (a) when the carrying amount is a reasonable approximation of fair value, for example, for financial instruments such as short-term trade receivables and payables; - (b) [deleted] - (c) for a contract containing a discretionary participation feature (as described in SB-FRS 104) if the fair value of that feature cannot be measured reliably. - In the case described in paragraph 29(c), an entity shall disclose information to help users of the financial statements make their own judgements about the extent of possible differences between the carrying amount of those contracts and their fair value, including: - (a) the fact that fair value information has not been disclosed for these instruments because their fair value cannot be measured reliably; - (b) a description of the financial instruments, their carrying amount, and an explanation of why fair value cannot be measured reliably; - (c) information about the market for the instruments; - (d) information about whether and how the entity intends to dispose of the financial instruments; and - (f) if financial instruments whose fair value previously could not be reliably measured are derecognised, that fact, their carrying amount at the time of derecognition, and the amount of gain or loss recognised.